team-charls/charls/README.md

 * C++14 library implementation with a binary C interface for maximum interoperability.
 * Supports Windows, Linux and macOS for x86, x64, arm and arm64.
-* Includes an adapter assembly for .NET based languages.
+* Adapters for .NET, JavaScript (WebAssembly) and Python available.
 * Excellent compression and decompression performance.

 ## About JPEG-LS